 These snowman building kits are awesome!

-Having Christmas Dinner
+6. Having Christmas Dinner

 I think having dinner as a family is important, but it’s also important to have a few dinners a year that are just that much more special.
 Like on Birthdays, Thanksgiving, and Christmas.
 These dinners are when you really press the importance of gratitude and thankfulness.

-Performing 25 Random Act of Kindness
+7. Performing 25 Random Act of Kindness

 A lot of people try to perform a random act of kindness around the holidays.
 But, if you were to push your children to perform an act of kindness, no matter how small, each day of December leading up to Christmas, it will start to become a habit.
 Being kind for no reason other than to be kind, will become the norm.

-Watching a Christmas Movie
+8. Watching a Christmas Movie

 Maybe it’s on the night before Christmas, the day of, or some random winter day when it’s too snowy to leave the house.
 Some of the best movies are Polar Express, Elf, The Santa Claus, A Christmas Story, and of course, How the Grinch Stole Christmas.

-Decorating a Gingerbread House
+9. Decorating a Gingerbread House

-A lot of kids like to decorate a gingerbread house, I on the other hand had a love hate relationship.
+A lot of kids like to decorate a gingerbread house.
+I, on the other hand, had a love-hate relationship.
 I have slight OCD, okay… a little more than slight.
 That being said, decorating the house “correctly” was difficult.
 But you better believe I did it, and I was very proud of it after!
-Every bead of candy symmetrical to the one on the opposing side, and each crease of the house filled will a thin straight line of icing to accentuate and define all of the windows and doors.
+Every bead of candy symmetrical to the one on the opposing side and each crease of the house filled will a thin straight line of icing to accentuate and define all of the windows and doors.
 It was beautiful!

-There’s nothing like dressing in full snowsuits, and jumping on a sled to see how fast you can get going down the biggest hill in your city.
+There’s nothing like dressing in full snowsuits and jumping on a sled to see how fast you can get going down the biggest hill in your city.
 Luckily, your suit is the consistency of a marshmallow, so when you crash into someone or fall off your sled, it’s usually fine!
 Our city has a park with a huge hill that forms a circle, so basically, it’s a giant bowl.
 Perfect for sledding!
 So much fun.